-Before you self-publish a book, make sure you are ready.
+Before you self-publish a book, make sure you have everything in place and ready.

-Too often, new authors get carried away with all the excitement of becoming a published author.
-They rush way too fast into publishing.
+Too often, new authors get carried away with the excitement of becoming published authors and rush way too fast into publishing.

 For a new Indie author, it is all too easy to upload your book.
-Then within twenty-four hours, have your new digital book available for sale on ebook retailers.
+Then, within twenty-four hours, you have your new digital ebook available for sale on ebook retailers.

 But without creating the necessary marketing and promotional tools before publishing a book, it then becomes a never-ending game of catch-up.